ov-studio/Vital.sandbox/readme.md

 ## Privacy policy

-Vital.sandbox may send server information exposed by the server owner to the masterlist solely for server listing purposes.<br/>
+Vital.sandbox may send server information exposed by the server owner to the masterlist solely for server listing purposes.

 No personal data is collected, stored or shared with any third party.